Posted in: Digital marketingLast update: 24/08/22

-We look at 4 brands which have cracked the code on content marketing.
+We look at brands that have cracked the code on content marketing whilst actively promoting their products.
 Here’s what makes the best content marketing campaigns and product promotion strategies stand out!

 What is content marketing?

 You’ve probably heard of content marketing campaigns before.
 But it’s not just another buzzword: content marketing has been around for at least a century.
 Marketing strategies only stick around that long if they really work.

 The idea of content marketing is that you skip the hard sell.
 Instead of focusing on your side of the story – products, branding, features and benefits – you concentrate on the customer.
 What do they want to learn about and what makes them laugh?
 What information would make their lives better, brighter or easier?

 If you’ve ever used a free recipe from a packet of flour, that was content marketing.

 If you’ve ever downloaded a how-to guide, that was content marketing.

 If you’ve ever watched a fascinating video about the history of a product, that was probably content marketing too.

 Holiday gift guides, B2B case studies, social media challenges, and podcasts can all be examples of content marketing too.
 In this article, we’re going to focus on the latest generation of content marketing campaigns: interactive content.

 Content marketing offers a lot of added value to customers.
 But it takes time and effort to produce.
 So you may be wondering: If content marketing doesn’t directly sell to customers, is it really worth it?